snphillips/So-Trashy/README.md

-# project-4
+# project-4: So Trashy

 ## Project Description
-This site uses data visualization to respresent New York City's Department of Sanitation montly collection data of refuse and recycling.
+This site uses data visualization to respresent New York City's Department of Sanitation montly collection of refuse and recycling, by weight.

+New York City's Department of Sanitation (DSNY) publishes montly reports

 ## User Stories
 - I am a **New York City resident** and I am interested in learning about how much waste my city produces to satisfy a general curiosity.